MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 ___

 ### 1. Download and install VMware Workstation 15 Pro
 We'll be using VMware Workstation Pro (Fusion on Mac) as our main hypervisor to run our VMs.
-Virtualbox is the free alternative but I've found VMware Workstation to be much beter and allows much better networking and snapshot options.
-If you really prefer to use Virtiualbox or some other alternative for whatever reasons then there shouldn't be any issues.
+Virtualbox is the free alternative but I've found VMware Workstation to be much better and allows much better networking and snapshot options.
+If you really prefer to use Virtualbox or some other alternative for whatever reasons then there shouldn't be any issues.
 > You should have already received an email link from E-hub or similar to get your copy of VMware Workstation/Fusion Pro.
 If not let me know and I'll add you.

 > I'll be creating new user accounts for the next couple of weeks only, so don't wait to contact me and then expect me to sort you a licence.

 ### 2. Choose and install your OS (Kali or Ubuntu)
-In the labs each week I'll be doing any demos using Ubuntu 19.04, Kali VM is probably a better option for the lazy student (or those who just perfer Kali or want to learn the OS) but I won't be troubleshooting an issues people run into while using Kali or other OSs.
+In the labs each week any demos that I do, will be using Ubuntu 19.04.
+Kali VM is probably a better option for the lazy student (or those who just prefer Kali or want to learn the OS) but I won't be troubleshooting any issues people run into while using Kali or other OS's.

 #### 2.1 Installing Kali Linux
 - Installation guides: https://docs.kali.org/category/installation